goodekat/LIME-diagnostics-paper/README.md

 **Main Directory**

   - `.gitignore` contains objects to be ignored by git.
-  - `paper.Rnw`, `paper.pdf`, and `paper.tex` are the paper.
-Note that
+  - `paper.Rnw`, `paper.pdf`, and `paper.tex` are the manuscript.
+Note
-    `paper.pdf` and `paper.tex` are generated by `paper.Rnw`.
+    that `paper.pdf` and `paper.tex` are generated by `paper.Rnw`.
   - `README.Rmd` and `README.md` are the readme files that generated this output.
   - `readme.txt` contains descriptions of the data files that are included with the submission
-  - `references.bib` contains the bibtex information for the references in the paper
+  - `references.bib` contains the bibtex information for the references in the manuscript
   - `WileyNJG-AMS.bst` and `WileyNJG-v2.cls` contain the latex
     formatting specifications for the ASA Data Science Journal.

-## Instructions for Knitting Paper
+## Instructions for Knitting Manuscript

-When the paper is knit, various files will be generated (such as `data-bullet-explain.rds` and `figure-10-1.png`).
-The first time the paper is knit, it will take a while (approximately 45 minutes on Katherine’s computer).
-Once these files have been generated during the first knit, the paper will take much less time to knit (approximately 1 minute on Katherine’s computer).
+When the manuscript is knit, various files will be generated (such as `data-bullet-explain.rds` and `figure-10-1.png`).
+The first time the manuscript is knit, it will take a while (approximately 45 minutes on Katherine’s computer).
+Once these files have been generated during the first knit, the manuscript will take much less time to knit (approximately 1 minute on Katherine’s computer).

-Follow these instructions to knit the paper:
+Follow these instructions to knit the manuscript:

 1. Pull the repository from GitHub.
 2. Install R packages [goodekat/lime](https://github.com/goodekat/lime)